imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 It is also possible to define multiple subprocess definitions in one workflow result.
 For each separate definition a new subprocess will be created.

-### Copy Attributes
+### Copy Items Source to Target

 The tag 'items' specifies a list of items to be copied from the origin workitem into the subprocess workitem.
 The tag may contain a list of items separated by comma.

     <items>namTeam,txtName,_orderNumber</items>

+### Copy Items With Mapped ItemName

-To avoid item name conflicts the item name in the target workitem can be changed by separating the new item name by a '|' char.
+To avoid item name conflicts the item name in the target workitem can be mapped by separating the new item name with the a '|' char.

     <items>namTeam,txtName,_orderNumber|_origin_orderNumber</items>

 In this example the item '_ordernumber' will be copied into the target workitem with the new item name '_origin_ordernumber'.

+### Copy Items by Regex

+You can also define the items to be copied into the target workitem by a regular expression.
+See the following example with will copy all items starting with alphabetical characters or '_':

+	<items>$workflowsummary|_parentworkflowsummary,(^[a-zA-Z]|^_)</items>

+A regular expression must always be included in brackets.

+__Note:__ In case of a regular expression you can not use item name mapping with the '|' character.

 ### Action result